 A poorly-formatted law school resume will impeach your professionalism.

 Law School Resume Format

-- Use 1-inch margins and a 1-page resume.
+- Use 1-inch resume margins and make a 1-page resume.

 - Write with Cambria, Calibri, or another 10–12pt resume font.

-- Your resume sections should be heading, summary, education, experience, and skills.
+- Include standard resume sections such as a header, resume profile, education, experience, and skills.

 - Export a PDF resume file.
 They acquit themselves well on all devices.